andre-larsson/pdlc-inference-eyewear/README.md

 # pdlc-glasses-inference
-ractical Deep Learning for Coders, chapter 2.
+Image classifier for Practical Deep Learning for Coders, chapter 2.